ebkalderon/bastille/README.md

 A process sandboxing library written in Rust.

+Please note that this sandboxing library is a work in progress and has not yet been reviewed for correctness and overall security, so use at your own risk.

 ## Motivation

 At the time of writing, Arch Linux [chose to enable unprivileged namespace